hodcroftlab/covariants/README.md

   - Amino-acid changes are `N501Y` (nucleotide mutation `A23063T`), `N501T` (nucleotide mutation `A23064C`), and `N501S` (nucleotide mutation `A23064G`)
 - `S:N501`
   - Mutation is in the receptor binding domain (RDB), important to ACE2 binding and antibody recognition
-  - Associated with a recently reported 'new variant' announced in the South East of England on 14 Dec 2020 ([COG-UK Report](https://www.cogconsortium.uk/news_item/update-on-new-sars-cov-2-variant-and-how-cog-uk-tracks-emerging-mutations/), [Rambaut et al.](https://virological.org/t/preliminary-genomic-characterisation-of-an-emergent-sars-cov-2-lineage-in-the-uk-defined-by-a-novel-set-of-spike-mutations/563))
+  - N501Y is associated with a recently reported 'new variants' in the UK and South Africa:
+    - '20B/501Y.V1' (B.1.1.7) was announced in the South East of England on 14 Dec 2020 ([COG-UK Report](https://www.cogconsortium.uk/news_item/update-on-new-sars-cov-2-variant-and-how-cog-uk-tracks-emerging-mutations/), [Rambaut et al.](https://virological.org/t/preliminary-genomic-characterisation-of-an-emergent-sars-cov-2-lineage-in-the-uk-defined-by-a-novel-set-of-spike-mutations/563))
-    - This particular variant is associated with multiple mutations in Spike, including: `N501Y`, a deletion at 69/70 (as seen in `S:N439K` & `S:Y453F`), and `P681H`
+      - This particular variant is associated with multiple mutations in Spike, including: `N501Y`, a deletion at 69/70 (as seen in `S:N439K` & `S:Y453F`) ([Kemp et al. bioRxiv (21 Dec)](https://www.biorxiv.org/content/10.1101/2020.12.14.422555v3)), `Y144` deletion, and `P681H` (adjacent to the furin cleavage site).
+      - There is also a notable truncation of `ORF8`, with `Q27*` (becomes a stop codon), and mutations in `N`: `N:D3L` and `S235F`.
+    - '20C/501Y.V2' is found in South Africa and was also announced in December 2020 ([Tegally et al., medRxiv](https://www.medrxiv.org/content/10.1101/2020.12.21.20248640v1))
+      - This variant is associated with multiple mutations in Spike, including: `N501Y`, `K417N`, and `D80A`.
+      - There is also an `N` mutation: `T205I`.
+      - It does _not_ have the deletion at 69/70.
-  - Clusters also seen in USA, South Africa, & Australia
+  - Smaller clusters also seen in Wales, USA, & Australia
-  - May be associated with adaptation to rodents and mustelids: `N501T` in ferrets ([Richard et al. Nature Comm.](https://www.nature.com/articles/s41467-020-17367-2)); `N501Y` in mice ([Gu et al. Science](https://science.sciencemag.org/content/369/6511/1603))
+  - May be associated with adaptation to rodents and mustelids: `N501T` in ferrets ([Richard et al. Nature Comm.](https://www.nature.com/articles/s41467-020-17367-2)) and mink ([Welkers et al. Virus Evolution](https://academic.oup.com/ve/advance-article/doi/10.1093/ve/veaa094/6025194?searchresult=1)); `N501Y` in mice ([Gu et al. Science](https://science.sciencemag.org/content/369/6511/1603))
     - Some have speculated of risk of a persistent reservoir in wild rodents/mustelids
-  - May increase ACE2 binding: [Bloom Lab ACE2 binding website](https://jbloomlab.github.io/SARS-CoV-2-RBD_DMS/)
+  - May increase ACE2 binding [Bloom Lab ACE2 binding website](https://jbloomlab.github.io/SARS-CoV-2-RBD_DMS/) - in particular it is predicted to do this by increasing the time spent in the 'open' conformation ([Teruel et al., bioRxiv](https://www.biorxiv.org/content/10.1101/2020.12.16.423118v2))
   - `N501Y` was found in longitudinally-collected samples from an immunocompromised patient ([Choi et al. NEJM](https://www.nejm.org/doi/full/10.1056/NEJMc2031364?query=featured_coronavirus))